DavidJoacaRo/Budget-Backrooms/README.md

 You can check the available & required plugins inside ![BudgetBackrooms.uproject](https://github.com/DavidJoacaRo/Budget-Backrooms/blob/main/BudgetBackrooms.uproject) by opening it with an text editor (Notepad, Notepad++, Visual Studio Code, etc.)

-More plugins will be enabled when you start up the project, you'll get a prompt, click yes or no if you want to use them.
+More plugins will be required to be installed when you start up the project, you'll get a prompt, click yes or no if you want to use them, also open the project again if nothing pops up.

+**Discord Rich Presence plugin is the only paid plugin used in this project.**

 # 🛠 Setting up the project: